 |The contents of Wade Carlson's The Queer Path.|

-For the record, Ken Worthy is Carlson Wade, and not Ed Wood.
-Yet still, there remain whisperings in the halls of mis-Ed-tribution, specifically regarding The Homosexual Generation.
-While Wood could certainly paint any and everyone in a critical light, to say the least, he both pitied and despised the worst in humanity and ofttimes was genuinely empathetic to its externalities.
-For now, though, we'll save the argument that Ed is an existential humanist for a later day.
+For the record, Ken Worthy is Carlson Wade and not Ed Wood.
+And yet there are still whispers among fans that Ed wrote some of these titles, particularly The Homosexual Generation.
+While Wood could definitely paint certain groups in a critical light, to say the least, the truth is that he both pitied and despised the worst in humanity and ofttimes was genuinely empathetic to those on the fringes.
+But we'll save the argument that Ed was an existential humanist for a later day.

 |The cover of TV Lust, credited to Dick Trent.|